Setting configuration parameters v16

 Some settings specify a memory or time value.
 Each of these has an implicit unit, which is kilobytes, blocks (typically 8 kilobytes), milliseconds, seconds, or minutes.
 You can find default units by referencing the system view

-postgresql.conf.
+postgresql.confconfiguration file.
 These settings are put into effect upon database server start or restart.
 You can override some of these initial parameter settings.
-All configuration parameters have built-in default settings that are in effect if not explicitly overridden.
+All configuration parameters have built-in default settings that are in effect unless you explicitly override them.

 Configuration parameters in the